Rimrock Biodigester Facility – Transforming Greenhouse Gases into Renewable Energy

 Organic Food Resource Tanks

 Organic food resources will be trucked to the facility via external roads in contained delivery vehicles to mitigate the potential for odour releases.
-Some organic food resources will require de-packaging (e.g., removal of plastics, styrofoam), this will occur offsite before being transported to the facility.
-Upon arrival, organics will be transferred into organic food resources tanks for processing before being fed via underground piping into the digester tanks.
-The organics tanks will be fully enclosed to limit release of odours.
-See the Facility Operations section of the FAQ page to learn more about feedstock.
+Upon arrival, organics will be transferred into covered organic food resources tanks for processing before being fed via underground piping into the digester tanks.
+The headspace of the organic food resource tanks will be directly connected to an odour abatement system.

 4